| |

 wide weld max, no added material, just the bead, only the top outside

 seam.
 No other frame welding is allowed.
+No tilting Crown Vics and Lincolns with any welding.

 3B.
 65-73 Chrysler: you may plate the open area of the "Y"